PushpaBanerjee/getting-and-cleaning-data-project/README.md

-	run_analysis.R - the main script from producing the tidy data set codebook.md - descibes the original dataset, the variables in the tidy data   set and transformations used to obtain them tidy_data.txt (not required but here in case of online submission problems)
+	run_analysis.R - the main script from producing the tidy data set codebook.md - descibes the original dataset, the variables in the tidy data   set and transformations used to obtain them tidy_data.csv (not required but here in case of online submission problems)

 run_analysis.R